Academician Preparation Program (Teaching Certificate)

-The Medical Critical Care / Pulmonary Teaching Service (MCCTS/PTS) is a multi-disciplinary teaching service consisting of a pulmonary/critical care board certified attending physician, internal medicine interns and residents, family medicine and surgical interns, medical students, a clinical pharmacy specialist, and a respiratory therapist.
+The Medical Critical Care / Pulmonary Teaching Service (MCCTS/PTS) is a multi-disciplinary teaching service consisting of a pulmonary/critical care board certified attending physician, internal medicine interns and residents, family medicine and medical students, a clinical pharmacy specialist, and a respiratory therapist.
 The average daily patient census for the MCCTS and PTS teams is ~35-45 patients, with most patients receiving mechanical ventilation.
-Disease states range from COPD exacerbations, community and hospital acquired pneumonias, drug overdoses, acute neurological events, sepsis resulting from various infections, pulmonary embolus, and adult respiratory distress syndrome, as well as many other disease states.
+Disease states range from COPD exacerbations, community and hospital acquired pneumonias, drug overdoses, acute neurological events, sepsis resulting from various infections, pulmonary embolus, and adult respiratory distress syndrome, as well as cardiac arrest and many other disease states.

 Neonatal Intensive Care